frasermarlow/li-unfollow/README.md

-When LinkedIn leaned in to the Social Media aspect of the platform, they made each and every person you connect with somebody you follow.
+When LinkedIn leaned into the Social Media aspect of the platform, they made each and every person you connect with somebody you follow.
 The logic here is simple:
 - People you are connected with are people you can message, and show up in your search
-- People you follow are the ones who's activities on LinkedIn show up in your feed.
+- People you follow are the ones whose activities on LinkedIn show up in your feed.
-- Linkedin will sell you off to advertisers based on which companies your connections follow.
+- LinkedIn will sell you off to advertisers based on which companies your connections follow.
 Remember, LinkedIn is free, so *you are the product*.

-Like many other users, I don't go to LinkedIn for the wedding photos, funny pet videos, and papsy motivational quotes.
+Like many other users, I don't go to LinkedIn for the wedding photos, funny pet videos, and pappy motivational quotes.
 It is what it is, but I wanted a way to opt out of following, without losing the connections.

 It turns out, it's not that easy.
 LinkedIn lets you identify who you are connected with and sever those connections.
 But there is no mechanism for mass-unfollowing without affecting the connections.

 ## What about the "My Network" -> "Following" page?
-Yes, there is a page [found here](https://www.linkedin.com/mynetwork/network-manager/people-follow/following/) which ostentibly shows you all the people you are following.
+Yes, there is a page [found here](https://www.linkedin.com/mynetwork/network-manager/people-follow/following/) which shows you all the people you are following.
 But there is a catch.
-This is only the people *not in your connections* thay you follow.
+This is only the people *not in your connections* that you follow.
 So it will show you influencers and personalities you chose to follow.

 <figure><img src="https://github.com/user-attachments/assets/0fa5e43b-332e-4206-bce1-0dd462509b60" alt="a dog pooping linkedin post - no thanks!" width="400"/><figcaption><em><br/>"You are not following anyone on Linkedin"</em></figcaption></figure>